sirodoht/sirodoht.com/content/blog/introduction-to-plain-text-accounting.md

 ## Getting started

-I loved the brutal simplicity of [ledger-cli's website](https://www.ledger-cli.org/) and at the same time shocked with the abundance of information on their [docs](https://www.ledger-cli.org/3.0/doc/ledger3.html).
+I loved the brutal simplicity of [ledger-cli's website](https://www.ledger-cli.org/) and at the same time was shocked with the abundance of information on their [docs](https://www.ledger-cli.org/3.0/doc/ledger3.html).
 However, I had already realized that I had learned enough (in the software comparison phase) to be able to cover my bookkeeping needs, so who cares about reading any more docs.

 To get started in your PTAJ, you need to reflect your current financial state in a plain text file.
 I created a file named `ledger.txt` with the following content: